pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 As discussed in Chapter 6, the internet routes traffic between large networks, each of which has an Autonomous System Number (ASN).
 You can look up an ASN by first finding your public IP address.
-This likely isn’t your machine IP address.
+This likely isn't your machine IP address.
 You can go to the following page to get your public IP address: *https://www.whatismyip.com/*.

 Visit *https://mxtoolbox.com/SuperTool.aspx* to use MXToolbox; plug in